6 big questions ahead of final debate before start of voting

 IS IT BERNIE’S TURN FOR THE FRONT-RUNNER TREATMENT?

 His team insists he’s well positioned to win Iowa and New Hampshire, so perhaps it’s fitting that Sanders is looking like a top target heading into the debate.
-On Monday, he was on the defensive facing anonymous reports that he told Warren during a private meeting in 2018 that a female candidate couldn’t beat President Donald Trump.
+On Monday, he was on the defensive facing anonymous reports that he told Warren during a private meeting in 2018 that a female candidate couldn’t beat Trump.
 Warren confirmed the report in a statement Monday night, while Sanders has vigorously denied it.
 That was just days after news leaked that the Sanders campaign was privately encouraging volunteers to play up concerns about Warren’s appeal beyond educated voters.
 Given her recent struggle for momentum and Sanders’ rise, this is a fight that Warren wants and needs.
 And don’t forget that Biden and his allies have raised consistent concerns about Sanders’ signature policies and his status as a self-described democratic socialist.
 Sanders has been an afterthought in past debates, but he enters this one as a central player.

 IS THE WINE CAVE CLOSED?